nein23/ClipboardManager/README.md

 	- Show tooltips depending on the type of copied data
 	- Delete entries via right-clicking them
 	- Duplicates in the history will be removed automatically
+	- Specify size limits for remembered entries
 	- Automatically remove remembered entries after a defined time
 	- Pause and continue the clipboard tracking
 	- Clear the Clipboard or the entire history via the right-click context menu
 	- Filter the types of data you want to remember
-	- Assign a hotkey for quick access to the history
+	- Assign a hotkeys for quick accessing the history and other functions
-	- Updater that can update the Application automatically
+	- Updater that can update the application automatically
-	- Manually check for updates
 	- Windows autostart

 Screenshots